pcengines/pcengines.github.io/_posts/2021-03-04-PC-Engines-Firmware-v4-13-0-4.md

 2. Reorganize runtime configuration by making it persistent across updates and accessible from user space.
 Also prepare a tool for offline binary modification.
-3. Vital Product Data (VPD) support.
-User will have possibility to store and change VPD configuration in Read-Write section of SPI flash.
-Moreover, default VPD keys and values will be stored in Read-Only region to protect data against corruption.
-Also, sortbootorder runtime configuration will be stored in VPD Read-Write section, so access to it will be possible in OS via dedicated util.